 Ski Acres: 960 acres

-Trail Info: We have terrain for all ability levels
+Trail Info: Terrain for all ability levels

 Nordic: None at the ski area: numerous Mt.
 Hood National Forest trails nearby.